 PGN-EDO51 is designed to splice out exon 51 of the dystrophin pre-mRNA, resulting in the restoration of the open reading frame of the dystrophin transcript and the production of a shortened, yet functional dystrophin protein.
-In order to benchmark the ability of our lead EDO peptide to improve the tissue penetration, cellular uptake and nuclear delivery of oligonucleotide therapeutics, we have conducted multiple studies comparing the activity of our EDO conjugates with cell-penetrating peptide, or CPP, oligonucleotide conjugates utilizing a hexa-arginine-glycine, or R6G, moiety as a delivery peptide.
-Through an extensive review of publicly available presentations and patent applications, we have hypothesized that R6G conjugated to an exon 51-skipping PMO is structurally equivalent to SRP-5051, Sarepta's product candidate that is currently in clinical development for the treatment of DMD patients who are amenable to an exon 51-skipping approach.
-While we believe the R6G-PMO compound we studied is structurally equivalent to SRP-5051, the most clinically advanced CPP-PMO product candidate, we have not conducted formal testing with SRP-5051 to confirm such equivalency.
-In head-to-head NHP studies, we observed that PGN-EDO51 had greater exon-skipping activity than R6G-PMO.
+In wild-type NHP studies, at tolerable doses, we have observed what we believe is the highest rate of exon 51 skipping in skeletal muscles, including diaphragm, based on cross-trial comparisons with publicly-available data for any approved therapeutic or known developmental candidate.
+These cross-trial comparisons were conducted with data published by Sarepta for EXONDYS 51® (eteplirsen), and by Dyne Therapeutics for DYNE-251.
+In addition, in head-to-head NHP studies, we observed that PGN-EDO51 had greater activity than R6G-PMO, which we believe is structurally equivalent to Sarepta's SRP-5051, the most clinically advanced peptide-ASO conjugate.
 At a dose of 10 mg/kg, PGN-EDO51 exhibited approximately as much exon skipping activity as a 3-fold higher dose, i.e., 30 mg/kg, of R6G-PMO.
 Our preclinical work also indicated that PGN-EDO51 was generally well-tolerated at target dose levels.

-Following the review of our preclinical dataset by Health Canada and its authorization of our CTA, we initiated a Phase 1 clinical trial of PGN-EDO51 in the second quarter of 2022, and anticipate receiving topline data by the end of 2022.
+Following the review of our preclinical dataset by Health Canada and their its authorization of our CTA, we initiated a Phase 1 clinical trial of PGN-EDO51 in the second quarter of 2022, and anticipate delivering topline data from this trial by the end of 2022.